SRI-CSL/SudokuSolver/README.md

 ## Prerequisites

-You will need to install [yices](https://github.com/SRI-CSL/yices2) which can be done by building from source, or using apt on linux (from our PPA) or homebrew on a mac, the readme there describes the process.
+You will need to install [yices](https://github.com/SRI-CSL/yices2) which can be done by building from source, or using apt on linux (from our PPA) or homebrew on a mac, the [README.md](https://github.com/SRI-CSL/yices2/blob/master/README.md) there describes the process.

 You will also need the python bindings:
 ```